ankitapandit939/APC-INJECTION/README.md

 well a Virtal Memory also need permission to READ , WRITE AND EXECUTE an assigned Process .

+Now each Process has its own private virtual memory that is protected from other processes

 that takes us to a brief note of MEMORY PERMISSIONS (R/W/X) :

 * **Read (R):** Allows a program to read data from a memory location.